 To be liable for negligent hiring, supervision or retention, an employer must have known or been on notice that the employee was unfit or incompetent to perform the work for which he or she was hired or retained.

 Sometimes this is simply a matter of the employer having received actual notice.

 Example: A number of legal assistants complain to a law firm’s human resources department that one of the attorneys has been inappropriately touching them.
-The HR person ignores the complaints because the lawyer in question is responsible for a large percentage of the firm’s business.
+The HR person ignores the sexual misconduct and molestation complaints because the lawyer in question is responsible for a large percentage of the firm’s business.

 Because the firm was on notice of the lawyer’s inappropriate behavior, it might be held liable for sexual harassment claims.
 The firm negligently retained an employee it was told was engaging in unlawful behavior.

 At other times liability depends on the duty of reasonable care owed to the plaintiff under California law.

 Under California Civil Code 1714 everyone is responsible for injuries caused by their want of ordinary care or skill in the management of their property or person.

 In addition to the ordinary duty of care, California statutes impose special relationships upon certain types of employers.
 For instance, schools owe a duty of care to use reasonable measures to protect students from foreseeable injury by third parties.
 This includes negligence by teachers, school personnel and even other students.4

 Transportation network companies, such as taxis and limos, must by law conduct a criminal background check of their drivers.5 They may not hire a driver with a history of certain crimes, including crimes involving violence.